-The prior authorization penalty will not apply in the case of an emergency admission.
+The prior authorization penalty does not count toward the Plan's deductible or out-of-pocket maximum.
+The penalty will not apply in the case of an emergency admission.

 Prior authorization for a covered service or supply on the basis of medical necessity will not be retroactively denied unless the prior authorization is based on materially incomplete or inaccurate information provided by or on behalf of the provider.